Skip to main content

 Four-Party Model Series:

-• Merchant Onboarding (Coming soon) - KYC/KYB processes for PayFacs
+• Merchant Onboarding - KYC/KYB processes and underwriting for PayFacs

-• Platform Architecture (Coming soon) - Building PayFac infrastructure
+• Platform Architecture - Building PayFac infrastructure and ledger systems

 Continue reading: Self-Assessment Quiz